statsmaths/cleanNLP/README.md

 that included named entity recognition and word embeddings.
 It does require a working Python installation and some other set-up.
 Recommended for users who are familiar with Python or plan to make heavy use of the package.
-- **corenlp**: another Python library (formally Java) that is an official port of the Java library of the same name.

-The second two backends (spacy and corenlp) require some additional setup, namely installing Python and the associated Python library, as documented above.
+The final backend (spacy) require some additional setup, namely installing Python and the associated Python library, as documented above.
 To select the desired backend, simply initialize the model prior to running the annotation.